 Member Deposits Remain Protected up to $250,000 by the Share Insurance Fund

-The new Freedom Credit Union members will experience no interruption in services, and their accounts remain federally insured by the National Credit Union Share Insurance Fund up to $250,000.
-Administered by NCUA, the fund has the backing of the full faith and credit of the U.S. Government.
+The new members of Public Service Credit Union should experience no interruption in services, and their accounts remain federally insured by the National Credit Union Share Insurance Fund.
+Administered by NCUA, the Share Insurance Fund insures individual accounts up to $250,000, and a member’s interest in all joint accounts combined is insured up to $250,000.
+The Share Insurance Fund separately protects IRA and KEOGH retirement accounts up to $250,000.
+The Share Insurance Fund has the backing of the full faith and credit of the United States.

-NCUA placed Mayfair into conservatorship in 2013 to protect the credit union’s financial stability and operations.
-NCUA made the subsequent decision to liquidate and discontinue operations after determining the Mayfair was insolvent with no prospect for restoring viable operations.
+The Department of Insurance and Financial Services made the decision to liquidate Veterans Health Administration Credit Union and discontinue its operations after determining the credit union was insolvent with no prospect for restoring viable operations on its own.

-At the time of liquidation and subsequent purchase and assumption by Freedom Credit Union, Mayfair served 1,519 members and had assets of $14.3 million, according to the credit union’s most recent Call Report.
-Chartered in 1936, Mayfair served a low-income community in Philadelphia.
+Chartered in 1954, Veterans Health Administration Credit Union primarily served employees of the Detroit and Ann Arbor Veterans Administration Medical Centers.
+At the time of liquidation and subsequent purchase by Public Service Credit Union, Veterans Health Administration Credit Union served 1,297 members and had assets of $2 million, according to the credit union’s most recent Call Report.

-Mayfair Federal Credit Union is the fourth federally insured credit union liquidation in 2014.
+Veterans Health Administration Credit Union is the fourth federally insured credit union liquidation in 2016.